johnoneill98/sour-calzone/README.md

 ## Goal
-To have a better understanding of javascript and python Day 1: Set up the rpo and review some javaScript functions Day 2: learned how to set set up a local webaite by using the python -m simmpleHTTPServer commad Day 3: Made a Basic website with html, css and javascipt.
-Includes an image.
-Day 4:
+To have a better understanding of javascript and python

 ## John O'Neill's Log
-This is is a record of what John O'Neill did each day
+This is is a record of what John O'Neill did each day\
-### June 10 2020 (Day 1)
+Day 1: Set up the rpo and review some javaScript functions\
+Day 2: learned how to set set up a local webaite by using the python -m simmpleHTTPServer command\
+Day 3: Made a Basic website with html, css and javaScript.
+Includes an image\
+Day 4: Did some resherch on what to do for java scripts projects\
+Day 5: Made a calendar page

 ## Alex Benlolo's Challenge